quiaro/studio3/ui/README.md

        Make sure your code adheres to specific code guidelines.

-3. Run the app : `$ grunt server`
+3. Run the app : `$ grunt dev`

-       Test the look and feel of the app to guarantee a positive user experience.
+       Test the look and feel of the app (with live-reload) against a mock server to guarantee a positive user experience.

-4. Build the app: `$ grunt`
+4. Build the app: `$ grunt build`

-       Build the application for deployment and run it on any HTTP server.
+       Build the application for production and run it against a mock server.

+5. Build the app: `$ grunt dist`

+       Build the application for production so that it is ready to be integrated into a .war or .jar file.

+### Support Tasks:

+* Install any bower packages from the component folder into the lib folder: `$ grunt bower:install`

 Node Modules
 ----